-Thanks to the support of the Koch Foundation and the United States Conference of Catholic Bishops, LCI has expanded its outreach through the founding of the Sts.
-Cyril and Methodius Center for Evangelization.
-LCI hosts conferences, seminars, icon courses, retreats, and a mission outreach program.
+LCI hopes to again one day host conferences, seminars, icon courses, retreats, and a mission outreach program.
 The aim of the Center is to re-evangelize the secularized countries of Eastern and Central Europe and to prepare seminarians, priests, and lay men and women for missionary work.
 Fr.
-Joseph Veresh, an LCI alumnus of Mukachevo, Ukraine, is the spiritual and academic director of the Center.
+Joseph Veresh, an LCI alumnus of Mukachevo, Ukraine, is the spiritual and academic advisor of the Center.

-Since January 2017, LCI has a full-time mission outreach program for young Catholics from the USA.
+In January 2017, LCI began a full-time mission outreach program for young Catholics from the USA.
 The program consists of a semester of spiritual and theological formation, language training, and practical experience at the Kartause in Gaming, Austria, followed by a year-long mission in Eastern Europe.

 Is this a Catholic program?